Conclave: Before the sealing of the Sistine Chapel

 The cardinals hear two sermons before the election: one before actually entering the conclave, and one once they are settled in the Sistine Chapel.
 In both cases, the sermons are meant to lay out the current state of the Church, and to suggest the qualities necessary for a pope to possess in that specific time.
-The first preacher in the 2005 conclave was Raniero Cantalamessa, the preacher of the papal household and a member of the Capuchin Franciscan order, who spoke at one of the meetings of the cardinals held before the actual day when the conclave began.
-Cardinal Tomáš Špidlík, a former professor at the Pontifical Oriental Institute and a non-voting member (due to age) of the College of Cardinals, spoke just before the doors were closed for the conclave.
+Among the conclave preachers include Cardinal Raniero Cantalamessa (who preached in 2005, 2013, and 2025), Cardinal Tomáš Špidlík (in 2005), Cardinal Prosper Grech (in 2013), and Benedictine Abbot Donato Ogliari (in 2025).

-On the morning of the day designated by the congregations of cardinals, the cardinal electors assemble in Saint Peter's Basilica to celebrate Mass.
-Then they gather in the afternoon in the Pauline Chapel in the Apostolic Palace and process to the Sistine Chapel while singing the Litany of the Saints.
-The cardinals will sing the "Veni Creator Spiritus", invoking the Holy Spirit, then take an oath to observe the procedures set down by the apostolic constitutions; to, if elected, defend the liberty of the Holy See; to maintain secrecy; and to disregard the instructions of secular authorities on voting.
+On the morning of the day designated by the congregations of cardinals, all members of the College of Cardinals, both electors and non-electors, assemble in Saint Peter's Basilica to celebrate Mass, to be presided by the Dean of the College of Cardinals, regardless whether he is an elector or not.
+Then the cardinal-electors gather in the afternoon in the Pauline Chapel in the Apostolic Palace and process to the Sistine Chapel while singing the Litany of the Saints.
+When the electors have entered the chapel and the Litany is concluded, they sing the "Veni Creator Spiritus", invoking the Holy Spirit, then take an oath to observe the procedures set down by the apostolic constitutions; to, if elected, defend the liberty of the Holy See; to maintain secrecy; and to disregard the instructions of secular authorities on voting.
 The senior cardinal reads the oath aloud in full.
 In order of precedence the other cardinal electors repeat the oath, while touching the Gospels.
 Where their rank is the same, their seniority is taken as precedence.
 The oath is: